 #2—Positive employer branding

 If you are at all interested in becoming an employer of choice, you know how important your brand is.
 This means that having a positive candidate experience is critical.
 Offering your candidates the opportunity to conduct a video interview gives you a competitive advantage.
-Recruiting is marketing, and you’ll want to show candidates that being “tech savvy” doesn’t just belong to large companies anymore.
+Recruiting is marketing and being able to show off your technology expertise is a big plus!

 Most applicants appreciate the opportunity to really showcase themselves, and “make their pitch” as to why they’re the right person for the job.
-Being sensitive to candidates’ time, coupled with making the interview process simple, convenient, and personalized, positions you as an employer of choice.
+Being sensitive to candidates’ time, and making the process simple, personal and convenient makes you look good to candidates.

 #3—Increased levels of confidentiality

-A major advantage to video interviewing being confidential, is its convenience when targeting top talent, especially passive candidates.
+A major advantage to video interviewing being confidential.
 Recruiters are more likely to get a passive candidate to agree to a video interview, than they are to get them to take time off of work to travel to an office for a face-to-face interview, especially considering the current state of the world.

 Because candidates can record and submit a video interview at a time that is best for them, they are more easily able to keep their job search confidential should that be necessary.
 This is a great way for candidates to feel like they are interviewing in a non-committal way, and allows employers the chance to continue to sell their organization and the opportunity.